Top Tips | Bathroom

 6. Grout Color Makes a Difference

 The grout color you choose for your tile can make a huge difference in the overall look of the space.
-Selecting a similar color grout to the tile is subtle, while a contrasting grout is bolder.
-For example, in the first photo below from our Spruce Street bathroom, white tile with white grout looks very clean and understated.
-But in the second photo from our Interlaken residence, when a light tile is paired with a darker grout, the tile pattern pops and gives the space a vintage vibe.
-Even though we did this in a kitchen, the concept is fluid through all spaces where tile is being installed.
-Either route can be appropriate, but depends on the style of the space and the look you are trying to achieve.
+Selecting a similar grout color to the tile is subtle, while a contrasting grout color is bolder.
+For example, in the first photo below from Threshold Interiors, the black tile with black grout looks very clean and understated.
+But in the second photo from Evars + Anderson Interior Design, the light tile paired with a dark grout makes the tile pattern pop.
+Either route can be appropriate, but depends on the style of the space and the look you want to achieve.”

 7. Tile Trim